Modern paganism: North America

 The United States government does not directly collect religious information.
 As a result such information is provided by religious institutions and other third-party statistical organisations.
-Based on the most recent survey by the Pew Forum on religion, there are over one million pagans in the United States.
-Up to 0.4% of respondents answered "pagan" or "Wiccan" when polled.
+Based on the most recent survey by the Pew Research Center, there are approximately one million pagans in the United States; 0.3% of respondents answered "Pagan" or "Wiccan" when polled.

 According to Helen A. Berger's 1995 survey "The Pagan Census", most American pagans are middle-class, educated, and live in urban/suburban areas on the East and West coasts.